Modeling an unordered outcome as a set of binary logits

 legend: * p<.05; ** p<.01; *** p<.001

-We have three sets of coefficients.
-We will use subscripts to identify which is which.
+We have three sets of coefficients, identified by subscripts.
 Our three models are:

 \[ \ln\left(\frac{\Pr(y = \textrm{lib})}{\Pr(y = \textrm{mod})}\right) = \mathbf{x\beta_{\textrm{LIB vs MOD}}} \]